Interested in working on your teaching this year?

-A teaching consultation is a one-on-one series of focused sessions a faculty member can embark on with a consultant.
-A consultation is usually undertaken over the course of a semester or a year, and it is geared to help a faculty member improve one or more aspect of his or her teaching.
+A teaching consultation is a focused session, or sessions between a faculty member and a CFDE staff member and/or with another faculty member.
+A consultation can be a one off meeting but is often undertaken over the course of a semester or a year, and it is geared to help a faculty member improve one or more aspects of his or her teaching.

 - lecturing skills and techniques

 - grading and giving feedback to student work

 - management of large classes